yao-lab/yao-lab.github.io/book_datasci.md

 permalink: /book_datasci/
 ---

+# Geometric and Topological Data Reduction
-# A Mathematical Introduction to Data Analysis
+# -- A Mathematical Introduction to Data Analysis
 ## Lecture notes in Peking University and HKUST
 ### Yuan YAO, 2017
 ### Hong Kong University of Science and Technology